Patient: ‘Can I remove my freckles?’

 Patient: ‘But I don’t want to remove pigmentation.
 I want to remove my freckles.’

 Newsflash: Freckles ARE pigmentation.
 So are acne marks, sunspots, melasma, and age spots!

 The above is a common scenario we come across on a daily basis when it comes to pigmentation removal.
 Pigmentation is a big skin concern, especially in Asia where fair flawless skin is deemed as highly desirable.
 What is pigmentation and what causes it?
-How can it be treated and can all pigmentation be 100% removed?
+How can pigmentation be treated and can they be 100% removed with pigmentation removal treatments?
 Here’s all you need to know, and more!

 In general, there are two main categories of pigmentation; epidermal (first layer of the skin) and dermal (second layer) pigmentation.
 From a layman’s perspective, we can identify most of them by the naked eye upon close-up examination.

 Epidermal pigmentations are usually more distinct, darker in colour, and the borders/edges of the spots are defined and can be seen clearly.